pawans1994/QUADL/Cyberbook/README.md

       And start it again.
 8. Open your browser and enter the url `http://localhost:8080/SimStudentServlet`

-On more information on how to use SimStudentServlet follow this [document](https://docs.google.com/document/d/1bCHC4CGaZhGRtpVYoMFpQDbG1r7d4UbzK1EzeFf0wxY/edit)
+On more information on how to use SimStudentServlet and ModelTracer follow this [document](https://docs.google.com/document/d/1kJOa-lw8QvqD1BFx-wbflWlJPLjV01jZDJ-qDDLIIR4/edit#heading=h.tchay97r1yi1)

 #### AdaptiveLessonPlanner